SSeibel20/NTS-in-silico-analysis/README.md

 **Data Collection**

 NTS data collection will involve retrieving FASTQ files for NTS isolates from Kenya from Gen bank,SRA and Refseq databases with the aid of NCBI Pathogen Isolate Browser tool.
-The key words “non typhoidal salmonella” and a location filter “Kenya” shall be used to get the desired data.
+Filtering shall be used to get the desired data.
+First, the "Organism group" filter will be used to select only isolates of "Salmonella enterica".
+Then, the "Location" selection will be used to choose only Salmonella enterica isolates found in "Kenya".
+Finally, the "Serovar" section will select all salmonella serovars with the exception of Salmonella's typhi and paratyphi to maintain only Non-Typhoidal Salmonella.
 A script will be developed to automate the download process, utilizing accession numbers obtained from the NCBI pathogen isolate browser.

 **Data Analysis**